JBChristy/localize-time/readme.txt

 = What if the user is in the same timezone as the original time? =

 If the user is in the same timezone as the original time, she will see only the original time;
-the local time will not be displayed, as it would be repititious.
+the local time will not be displayed, as it would be repetitious.
 See the last example above.

 = Can I style the times? =